How to heat up your marketing to match summer temperatures.

 Let’s say your target audience is young adults, 18 to 34.
 Identify the radio stations in your market that play your target demographics’ favorite music.
 For stations targeting young adults, summertime ratings are the highest of the year – offering you a magical opportunity.

-Invite creative employees to write a short song complete with rhyme or puns.
-Tell the DJs or their producers or the station’s program director that a couple of your employees would like to visit the station with a short, fun presentation such as a quick song, and a fun plaque with flowers.
+— Tell the DJs, their producers or the station’s program director that a couple of your representatives would like to visit their shows with a short, fun presentation such as a quick song, and a fun plaque with a bouquet of flowers.

 Incidentally, retail sales can be slow in February, too.
 Valentine’s Day is a perfect occasion to stage a promotion for the “most lovable” DJ.